kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

 ```

 Let me go over what this is, and yes I know this looks like a lot, but it's
 really not.
-These all can be scoped bye a "region of interest" such as an
+These all can be scoped by a "region of interest" such as an
 amount of time, money, or starting from when your balance for a particular
 currency was last at 0 (as in liquidated/empty).